John Borger (Canadian football)

 John Borger (born c.
-1935) is a former Canadian football player who played for the Calgary Stampeders, politician and PhD in biochemistry.
-John Borger played from 1956 to 1957 with the Calgary Stampeders as a Center.
+1935) is a Canadian former professional football player who played for the Calgary Stampeders, politician and PhD in biochemistry.
+John Borger played from 1956 to 1957 with the Calgary Stampeders as a Centre.
 Borger intercepted one pass for 34 yards in his career.

 In 1974 Borger contested the leadership of the Alberta Liberal Party, eventually being defeated by Nicholas Taylor.